 It can be overly neutral.
 Assume your net player isn’t being aggressive enough.
 It will allow your opponents to rally crosscourt and easily work their way to the net.

 Because it is appropriate for most players and scenarios, we recommend using the standard formation and occasionally employing more advanced tactics to shake things up.

 The I-formation is a more advanced version of the doubles formation.
 The net player stands on or near the center service line, and the server stands near the baseline center.
 Before the point begins, the players will agree on the direction the net player will move.

 This is typically accomplished through hand signals, allowing the net player to be more aggressive at the net.
 At the same time, the server covers the other half of the court.

 It allows the net player to be more aggressive when poaching, giving you an advantage at the net.
 It also confuses opponents because they won’t know what side the net player will end up in.

 The net player opens up more of the court and exposes himself to return strokes by being more aggressive.

 When your opponents are comfortable returning crosscourt and can keep the ball away from the net player, this is the best time to use it.

 Another advanced doubles serving strategy is the Australian doubles formation.
 Both players take up positions on the same side of the court, exposing half of the court.
 An aggressive formation forces opponents to hit returns down the line.

-- Advantages: Lining up on the same side as the server allows the net player to better cover the crosscourt return.
+Lining up on the same side as the server allows the net player to cover the crosscourt return better.
 As a result, they are forced to return down the line, which is a more difficult shot.